peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

 Returns a decimal number with the same value as this object but with the same exponent as another decimal number.Note that this is not always the same as rounding to a given number of decimal places, since it can fail if the difference between this value's exponent and the desired exponent is too big, depending on the maximum precision.
 If rounding to a number of decimal places is desired, it's better to use the RoundToExponent and RoundToIntegral methods instead.

-Remark: This method can be used to implement fixed-point decimal arithmetic, in which a fixed number of digits come after the decimal point.
+<b>Remark:</b> This method can be used to implement fixed-point decimal arithmetic, in which a fixed number of digits come after the decimal point.
 A fixed-point decimal arithmetic in which no digits come after the decimal point (a desired exponent of 0) is considered an "integer arithmetic".

 <b>Parameters:</b>